-- Due to the personal relationship, a relative/friend may be reluctant to question the doctor’s recommendations or ask for another opinion.
+- Due to the personal relationship, a relative/friend may be reluctant to question the doctor’s recommendations or to ask for another opinion.

 Issues with Employees

-- Employees may be hesitant to share sensitive information, be reluctant to question the doctor’s treatment recommendations or ask for another practitioner’s opinion.
+- Employees may be hesitant to share sensitive information, be reluctant to question the doctor’s treatment recommendations or to ask for another practitioner’s opinion.